Legal Billing Software: The 18 Best Options in 2025

 MyCase

-MyCase was founded in 2010 and offers legal practice management software with tiered options.
+MyCase was founded in 2010 and offers law office practice management software with tiered options.

 All three options include